khshanovskyi/ai-rag-deep-dive/README.md

 ## 📝 Your Tasks

+### If the task in the main branch is hard for you, then switch to the `with-detailed-description` branch

 Complete the implementation by filling in all the TODO sections across these files:

 ### 🔌 **Step 1: Embeddings Client (`embeddings_client.py`)**